shangleyi/insightface-training-note/README.md

 ![](https://github.com/shangleyi/insightface-training-note/raw/master/QQ截图20180905151902.png)

-Notice that the folders' structure should strictly follow the rule:
+Notice that the folders' structure should look like the following:
 >dataset
 >>folders of different label each represents an individual
 >>>photos of one individual